What Process is involved?

 What should be protected and enhanced?

 Footpath/Bridle path network.

 Land usage and Landowners.

-Open Space - purposes to be served - identify sites protecting Stansted Park/Grippers.
+Open Space - purposes to be served - identify sites for protectin, eg. Stansted Park; 'Grippers'.

 EDUCATION AND HEALTH

 Author – Simon Thompson, & Maureen Caton,

 The above topics and researchers' names were published in the September 2015 edition of "The Link".

 The August 2015 edition published the first article from Cllr Peter Jones explaining certain aspects of data gathering on the Highways topic.

 The October 2015 edition's article was from Liz Lake, a landscape architect, who was seeking residents' views on their favourite aspects of the natural landscape in and around the village.